-The seventh chapter begins with a description of a small chance find I made while using my computer's drawing program.
-I based myself on that finding to thread together an account of how Galileo was able to initiate and order his empirical inquiries into motion, beginning with the one he describes in his famous account of the 'Discorsi' and following those suggested in the three enigmatic unpublished folios.
+The seventh begins with a description of a small chance finding made while using my computer's drawing program.
+I based myself on that finding to thread an account of how Galileo was able to initiate and order his empirical inquiries about motion, beginning with the one he describes in his famous account of the 'Discorsi' and continuing with those suggested in the three enigmatic unpublished folios.
+In the eighth chapter I give a detailed account of my own home experiences made in support of all that has been stated in the three preceding chapters.

-In the eighth chapter I give a detailed account of my own home-made experiences in support of all that has been presented in the three previous chapters.
+In the eighth chapter, I give a detailed account of my own home experiences in support of the previous three chapters.